Best Pumpkin Pie Recipe

 2. Freeze individual slices.
 Place pie slices on a baking sheet and put them in the freezer to flash-freeze them.
 Then, once they’re frozen, wrap them in plastic wrap and store in an airtight container for up to 2 months.
 Thaw in the refrigerator for about 6 hours.

 Pumpkin pie filling separates from the crust after baking because it shrinks.
-This happens more dramatically if the pie is over baked, so watch your baking time carefully!
+This happens more dramatically if the pie is over baked.

 Laura